xavierrutayisire/MakinaVector/README.md

 ##### 6 - Serve tiles:

 - Run « `cd %%%/utilery/tiles` » and change %%% with the right directory
-- Run « `python -m SimpleHTTPServer %%%` » and change %%% with the port you wanna use
+- Run « `http-server -p %%%` » and change %%% with the port you wanna use

 ---